PyroWilDx/bangdream_bot/README.md

 # Bang Dream - Bot
 This is a Python bot that can help you farm in the game "BanG Dream!
 Girls Band Party", it can play most of the easy and normal songs.
+I've made a video of the bot playing : ytblink

 ### REQUIREMENTS :
 1. Python 3.x (python libraries requirement : opencv-python, numpy, win32gui, keyboard, pyautogui)